Reviews You Can Rely On

 Filters

-This system mechanically pushes water through an actual filter, straining out bacteria and protozoa based on size.
+This system mechanically pushes water through a filter, straining out bacteria and protozoa based on size.
 It does NOT kill viruses.
-These are fine to use in North America, but be cautious with them while traveling abroad where viruses might be problematic.
+These are fine to use in North America, but be cautious while traveling abroad, where viruses might be problematic.

 Purifiers

-Purifiers are a system approved for eliminating viruses as well as bacteria and protozoa.
-These can be used anywhere in the world and are ideal if traveling abroad where water-borne viruses are a common problem.
+Purifiers are a system approved for eliminating viruses, bacteria, and protozoa.
+These can be used anywhere in the world and are ideal if traveling abroad where waterborne viruses are a common problem.

 backpacking water filter - the guardian purifier is at home anywhere in the world. here we use...